Krolang/Anacuei/Docker.md

 # Installation

 >[!WARNING]
 >**DO NOT USE UBUNTU**.
 In addition to the shortcomings of the Operating system, It has some additional security vulnerabilities.
-If you need to use OnionShare, do so from [[README#1 Tails OS|Tails OS]]
+If you need to use OnionShare, do so from [[README#1 Tails OS|Tails OS]] or alternatively from TENS OS.

 For this Project, I installed Docker from the Command line on Ubuntu.
 I've been told it is smoother on Fedora Linux, but I knew my way around Ubuntu well enough, and I planned to add Onionshare to the host OS, to allow file transfer over the tor network.
 This didn't end up working, so I plan to put it into another container.